DC680

 In the Spring

-• If no mites are detected, remove the pesticide, and test again in the fall.
+• If no mites are detected in the screened board, postpone treatment and retest in the fall.
+This ensures you maximize your replacement sticky board.

-• If the mite population is low (fewer than one hundred), treatment can be delayed until fall.
+• If you monitor low mite populations (fewer than 100), delay treatment until fall.

 In the Fall